LiamGUK/Budget-app-project/README.md

  ## Project details
  Develop an interactive budget app allowing user to update interface with either an expense or income and have application auto calculate differences and available spend based on values submitted through application.

- Application developed using a modular based Javascript setup ensuring code is kept private and not exposed to the global scope, minimising risk of bugs and cross contamination of variables.
+ Application developed using a modular based Javascript setup, ensuring code is kept private and not exposed to the global scope.
+The idea of this is to minimise risk of bugs and cross contamination of variables or functions.